Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 💡 Why fees?
 Program tuition helps sustain quality leadership, year-round planning, and mentors like Zach Bigelow who nurture this community.

-• School Breaks: Intro meeting on the first morning
+• Introductory team meeting on the first morning of camp

-• Leadership Pathway: Over 80% of staff started as Youth Leaders—this program builds skills and resumes that open doors to paid work.
+Over 80% of Monkey Business Camp staff began as Youth Leaders.
+This program builds real-world skills, confidence, and experience that often lead to paid staff roles.

 Ready to Apply?